al-ghalib/al-ghalib/README.md

 - 🔭 I’m currently working on  the backend technology with Django and FastAPI.
 Also, I am exploring ML and GenAI.

-- 🌱 I’m currently learning Backend Engineering, LLM, AWS
+- 🌱 I’m currently learning Backend Engineering, LLMs.

 - 👯 I’m looking to collaborate on Projects and Research works